Clinical Safety, Toxicity, and Efficacy of Immunotherapies in Combination with Radiation Therapy-AM2018

-Charles Drake, MD, PhD is employed by Columbia University Medical Center and recieves compensation/remuneration/funding from Dendreon, Janssen, Roche/Genentech, Lilly, Medimmune, Merck, Pierre Fabre, Bristol Myers Squibb, Agenus, Aduro Biotech, and holds ownership/investment interests in Potenza, Harpoon, Tizona, Kleo, and Compugen.
+- Charles Drake, MD, PhD is employed by Columbia University Medical Center and receives compensation/remuneration/funding from Dendreon, Janssen, Roche/Genentech, Lilly, Medimmune, Merck, Pierre Fabre, Bristol Myers Squibb, Agenus, Aduro Biotech, and holds ownership/investment interests in Potenza, Harpoon, Tizona, Kleo, and Compugen.

-Jonathan Schoenfeld, MD, MPhil, MPH is employed by Brigham and Women's Hospital, recieves compensation/remuneration/funding from BMS, Merck, Tilos, and holds leadership positions at NCI Match Subprotocol Z1D and Translational PI.
+- Jonathan Schoenfeld, MD, MPhil, MPH is employed by Brigham and Women's Hospital, receives compensation/remuneration/funding from BMS, Merck, Tilos, and holds leadership positions at NCI Match Subprotocol Z1D and Translational PI.

-Andrew Sharabi, MD, PhD is employed by UC San Diego, Moores Cancer Center, recieves compensation/remuneration/funding from Varian and AstraZeneca, and holds leadership positions at NCI G1 Therapeutics and Healthspan.
+- Andrew Sharabi, MD, PhD is employed by UC San Diego, Moores Cancer Center, receives compensation/remuneration/funding from Varian and AstraZeneca, and holds leadership positions at NCI G1 Therapeutics and Healthspan.